vitaly-t/pg-promise/README.md

 ##### promiseLib

-Set this property to any promise library that's compliant with the [Promises/A+] standard.
+Set this property to an alternative promise library compliant with the [Promises/A+] standard.

 By default, **pg-promise** uses version of [Promises/A+] provided by [Promise].
 If you want to override this and force the library to use a different implementation of the standard, just set this parameter